Nexfinity/CakeyBot-Wiki/core/setup-white-label.md

 If you have any issues with this, do not hesitate to join our [support server](https://cakeybot.app/discord)!

 ## Enabling 2FA For Moderation
-If the White Label Bot isn't moderating a server properly, the server may have the Highest security setting enabled.
-This means that the owner of the White Label Bot will need to have 2FA (2-Factor Authentication) enabled for their Discord account.
+If the Custom Bot Bot isn't moderating a server properly, the server may have the Highest security setting enabled.
+This means that the owner of the Custom Bot Bot will need to have 2FA (2-Factor Authentication) enabled for their Discord account.

 The following actions will all fail if that person does not have 2FA (2-Factor Authentication) enabled for their Discord account.
 * kick (/kick and automated actions)